-The United States will submit to the Court's chambers a copy of their witness list three (3) business days before the scheduled trial date.
-Defendant may submit a copy of their witness list three (3) business days before the scheduled trial date.
+The United States will submit to the Court's chambers a copy of its witness list three business days before the scheduled trial date.
+Defendant may submit a copy of his/her witness list three business days before the scheduled trial date.
 Witness lists are not pleadings and should not be filed with the Clerk of Courts or served on opposing counsel.